by TdB Labs

-Polysucrose (renamed from Ficoll™) is a polymer which displays excellent biocompatibility.
-Polysucrose is more sensitive to acid than dextran so that care must be taken when working at acid pH.
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs produce FITC-polysucrose from 20 kDa to 400 kDa.
-FITC-polysucroses are supplied as a yellow powder.
+Polysucrose (renamed from Ficoll™) is a polymer that displays excellent biocompatibility.
+Polysucrose is more sensitive to acid than dextran so that care must be taken when working at acidic pH.
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
+TdB Labs produces FITC-polysucrose from 20 kDa to 400 kDa and these are supplied as a yellow powder.

 Can’t find what you are looking for?
 We can always produce a customised product for you.

-Polysucrose is a polymer synthesised by cross-linking sucrose with epichlorohydrin.
-FITC-Polysucrose is prepared by reacting polysucrose with FITC under similar conditions to those used for FITC-dextrans.
-Polysucrose has a more spherical structure and is less flexible compared to dextran
+Polysucrose is a polymer that is synthesized by cross-linking sucrose with epichlorohydrin.
+FITC-polysucrose is prepared by reacting polysucrose with FITC under similar conditions to those used for FITC-dextrans.
+Polysucrose has a more spherical structure and is less flexible compared to dextran.

-FITC-polysucrose has an excitation maximum of 493 and an emission maximum at 523 nm at pH 9.
+FITC-polysucrose has an excitation maximum of 490 – 495 nm and an emission maximum of 520 ± 5 nm at pH 9.

 Storage and stability